-Lewis Silkin LLP is a commercial law firm operating across four sites in the UK and Asia.
-We provide legal advice on Brands & Intellectual Property, Commercial, Corporate, Data & Privacy, Dispute Resolution, Employment, Immigration & Global Mobility, Partnerships & LLPs, Real Estate, Tax, Rewards & Incentives, and Technology Contracts.
+Lewis Silkin LLP is a commercial law firm operating across seven sites in the UK, Republic of Ireland and Asia.
+We provide legal advice to businesses across Brands, Commercial, Corporate, Data & Privacy, Dispute Resolution, Employment, Immigration & Global Mobility, Intellectual Property, Investigations & Regulatory, Partnerships & LLPs, Real Estate, Restructuring & Insolvency, Tax, Rewards & Incentives, and Technology Contracts.

 We are a Firm with a culture of having strong values and we take legislation and compliance seriously.
 We have a Modern Slavery Policy which sets out our obligations under the Modern Slavery Act 2015.
 We are committed to opposing modern slavery and forced labour in all forms and do not tolerate forced labour either within our business itself or within our supply chain.
 We expect our supply chain (whether direct suppliers or those that directly or indirectly supply our direct suppliers) to share the same values.

-- We have adopted a Modern Slavery Policy and Supplier Code of Conduct.
-We request all significant suppliers to implement the principles in the Policy and Code relating to forced labour and to impose the principles on their respective suppliers.
+Our latest Modern Slavery Policy and Supplier Code of Conduct require all significant suppliers to implement the principles in the Policy and Code relating to forced labour and to impose equivalent principles on their respective suppliers.

 When entering into arrangements with suppliers, they undergo a due diligence process in which we assess them from a qualitative and economic perspective.
 As part of our supplier questionnaire, we ask questions in relation to compliance with the Modern Slavery Act, due diligence processes and modern slavery risks within the supply chain.
 For further risk mitigation, a clause on our supplier code of conduct is included in our service contracts.

 We now require significant suppliers to:

 - Undertake to comply with our Modern Slavery Policy and Supplier Code of Conduct;